cl-model-languages/cl-prolog2/README.md

     Facts (rules without conditions) are given precedence to the standard rules.

-    cl-prolog2:print-term-sexp ()
+    cl-prolog2:print-sexp ()

-    This function returns a cl-prolog2 program for a prolog rule print-term-sexp, which prints a prolog term in a SEXP form, i.e. achieving a goal (print-term-sexp ?term) prints ?term in SEXP.
+    This function returns a cl-prolog2 program for a prolog rule print-sexp/1, which prints a prolog term in a SEXP form.

+    print-sexp prints atoms/numbers as atoms/numbers, a term as a list, and a list as a list.

+    To be used with SWI, SWI should be non-nil due to the implementation-specific matter.
+    (It uses compound_name_arguments/2 instead of =../2 for printing a term.)

+    usage:

+    (run-prolog `((:- main
+                      (print-sexp (parent-of luke anakin))
+                      halt)
+                  (:- (initialization main))
+                  ,@(print-sexp :swi t))
+                :swi :output :string)

+    ;; -> "(parent-of luke anakin)", NIL, 0

 ## To what extent prolog systems are compatible to each other?